 This journal is in line with the research of Rery Afianto, et al in Tandang Village, Tembalang Subdistrict, Semarang City, The results of the capture of rats can be seen that the most caught rat species is Rattus tanezumi.
 The original habitat of Rattus tanezumi is in the home area because the rat is a domestic rat whose life such as foraging, sheltering, nesting, and breeding at home.
 Rats can also move from one place to another if they lack food.
+Considering that house rats are domestic rats, so that the contact with humans is relatively high, it is necessary to be aware that in addition to being a pest of settlements, it also causes losses or consequences for human health (Isnani, 2018) (Dean, K. R et al., 2018).
+The presence of rats as both pests and disease vectors is strongly influenced by the surrounding environmental conditions (RI, 2016).

-According to research by Ari Kusumajaya, al Banyumas et in Regency(Kusumajaya, 2020), the results of rats identified in the capture of rats in the Leptospirosis case area in Darmakradenan Village, Ajibarang District, Banyumas Regency amounted to 30 rats with the species of Rattus tanezumi and Mus musculus.
+According to research by Ari Kusumajaya, et al in Banyumas Regency (Kusumajaya, 2020), the results of rats identified in the capture of rats in the Leptospirosis case area in Darmakradenan Village, Ajibarang District, Banyumas Regency amounted to 30 rats with the species of Rattus tanezumi and Mus musculus.
 The species of Rattus tanezumi identified based on the location inside the house were 14 rats and at the location outside the house were 12 rats so that the total number of Rattus tanezumi species was 26 out of 30 rats caught.
-The results of the capture suggest that the type of Rattus tanezumi or rats whose habitat in the home area is more common so that disease transmission will be faster.
+The results of the capture suggest that the type of Rattus tanezumi or rats whose habitat in the home area is more common so that disease transmission will be faster (Monecke, S et el., 2009)